StunkStunk

 function Dashboard() {

-const { loading, error, errors, data } = useChunkValue(combined);
+const { loading, errors, data } = useChunkValue(combined);

 if (loading) return <p>Loading...</p>;